sablier-labs/v2-core/README.md

 ## Architecture

-Lockup uses a singleton-style architecture, where all streams are managed in the `LockupLinear`, `LockupDynamic` and `LockupTranched` contracts.
-That is, Sablier does not deploy a new contract for each stream.
+Lockup uses a singleton-style architecture, where all streams are managed in the `SablierLockup` contract.
+That is, Sablier does not deploy a new contract for each distribution model or stream.
 It bundles all streams into a single contract, which is more gas-efficient and easier to maintain.

 For more information, see the [Technical Overview](https://docs.sablier.com/contracts/v2/reference/overview) in our docs, as well as these [diagrams](https://docs.sablier.com/contracts/v2/reference/diagrams).